olin/studentgovernment/bylaws.md

 A valid charter states the club’s purpose, membership structure, leadership transition protocol, events and activities, expected purchases, club assets, charter amendment procedure, and code of conduct.
 The Council maintains a public repository containing all club and organization charters that club and organization members can amend according to the procedures listed in the club or organization charter.

-*Permanent Clubs.* Permanent clubs include SAC and SERV.
-These are on-campus groups that are deemed integral to Olin culture and are therefore made permanent in the governing documents.
-Permanent clubs will receive an annual budget from the Club Council on the recommendation of the Student Government.
-The current heads of permanent clubs are required to attend the Transition Day, and will request a budget during the transition meeting.

-Charters for permanent clubs are in the bylaws and require Student Government approval to update as specified in Part III.

 *Project Teams.* Project teams are chartered under both Student Government and the College’s Academic Affairs Department.
-Project teams may request an annual budget of $100 from the Council at the beginning of the school year to be used for team bonding / social events only.
+Project teams may request an annual budget of $200 from the Council at the beginning of the school year to be used for team bonding / social events only.
 Project Teams will engage in external fundraising for costs associated with projects and competitions or other travel; student government funds may not be used for these.
 Maintaining Project Team status under Student Government is contingent on a Project Team keeping accurate financial records which can be produced upon request.
 Project Team status is granted for one year at a time.

 Each new Project Team establishes itself by submitting a charter to the Council and the College’s Project Team Contact for approval.
 To remain established, each project team must submit a charter each academic year.